How To Write A Book – The Ultimate Guide

 Get Some Distance

 First, take a break from the book.
 I recommend at least a couple weeks.
 More is better if you can swing it.
-The goal is to disconnect your mind from the book so you can return to it fresh.
+The goal is to get your mind to fully disconnect from the book so you can return to it fresh.
 This way, you see what you actually wrote and not what you meant to write.

 Start with Story Edits